omrdk/qopenai/README.md

 ## Appendix

-'gpt-3.5-turbo' model for chat endpoint doesn't follow system role messages at all and can be overridden with user role messages(in case you are planning to use gpt-4 then consider to modify system message part of the plugin).
+- 'gpt-3.5-turbo' model for chat endpoint doesn't follow system role messages at all and can be overridden with user role messages(in case you are planning to use gpt-4 then consider to modify system message part of the plugin).
+- Image and audio(if recorded audio is too long) may return responses a bit late than expected, so wait for it.